 COP23 off the beaten path

-The aim is to highlight community-driven initiatives and solutions to stop global warming, to connect with visiting climate activists, to listen and to learn from each other.
-We also like to explore with participants the relationship between climate change and migration and the root-causes of the refugee crisis as well as the role of the ocean in climate and climate change.
+Our aim is to highlight community-driven initiatives and solutions to stop global warming, to connect with visiting climate activists, to listen and to learn from each other.
+We also like to explore with participants the relationship between climate change and migration and the root-causes of conflict and the refugee crisis as well as the role of the ocean in climate change.

 The UN climate conference is held under the auspices of Fiji’s COP23 presidency.
 Talanoa is a term in the Fiji language that means “telling of stories, the transfer of ideas and the conversation between people and the achievement of consensus”.